hassanShakur/javascript_special/README.md

   .catch((error) => console.log(error));
 ```

-Same thing can be accomplished using async wait functions with fetch...
-Enclose em in try catch blocks if you may.
+Same thing can be accomplished using `async await` functions with fetch...
+Enclose em in `try catch` blocks if you may.

 ```js
 document.addEventListener('DOMContentLoaded', async () => {